ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-eth-mqtt-gw/quickstart.md

 The RAK19018 is a Power-over-Ethernet module used together with the RAK13800 Ethernet Interface module to draw power from CAT5/CAT6 cables.
 This PoE module is based on the Silvertel Ag9905MT converter board and compatible with the IEEE 802.3af PoE standard.

 :::tip NOTE
-More details can be found in the <a href="https://docs.rakwireless.com/product-categories/wisblock/rak19018/datasheet" target="_blank">RAK19018 datasheet</a>.
+More details can be found in the [RAK19018 datasheet](https://docs.rakwireless.com/product-categories/wisblock/rak19018/datasheet).
 :::

 #### Antennas